Table of Contents

 |Life expectancy||10–14 years|

 Is Dachshund Collie Mix Family-Friendly?

 The extent to which your newly adopted Dachshund Border Collie pooch will adapt to a family environment depends on several factors, including the dog’s age, your experience in training, and individual traits of the canine.

 Their potential to become good family dogs should be nurtured from the very beginning until the dog comes of age.

 Introduce the dog to children step by step, making sure you are not leaving kids alone to play with the Collie Dachshund.
 A gradual introduction is necessary to prevent both dogs and children from getting injured as well as to discourage the dog from exhibiting negative, albeit intuitive, behaviors.

 How Often Should the Dachshund Border Collie Be Groomed?

-The fact that your dog is partially a Border Collie likely means that they will shed a lot.
+The fact that your dog is partially a Border Collie likely means that they will shed a lot, so grooming can get a bit tricky.
 You will have to brush your Dachshund Border Collie cross regularly brushing throughout the year, usually once a week.
 Spring and fall mark high-shedding seasons, which means that they will get rid of their hair excessively and require daily brushing.

 If your Collie Doxie spends plenty of time outside, they should be bathed once a month.
 Otherwise, bathing them every three months will suffice.
+Try to use only all -natural dog shampoos.
 Nail clipping should be done at least twice a month if you don’t mean to have your floors scratched.
 When it comes to teeth, it is necessary to brush at least two times a week to keep their gnashers healthy.